How to Find a Surrogate Mother

 Building and maintaining a relationship with the surrogate is an integral part of the surrogate journey.
 The emotional well-being of the surrogate as well as the baby’s health are important factors during the surrogacy process.
 Anything you can do to support her will ultimately help the surrogate and your baby.
 It’s common for surrogates and IPs to build long-lasting relationships, even after the baby is born.
 Remember that part of a surrogate’s motive is to help a family struggling to have a child.

-The Surrogate Pregnancy
+Step 4: The Surrogate Pregnancy

 During the Birthing Process